vrodriguezf/mlr/doc/knitted/tutorial/predict.md

-In a binary classification setting, we can adjust the threshold, used to map probabilities, to class labels using [setThreshold](http://berndbischl.github.io/mlr/man/setThreshold.html).
+In a binary classification setting, we can adjust the threshold, used to map probabilities to class labels using [setThreshold](http://berndbischl.github.io/mlr/man/setThreshold.html).
 Here, we set the threshold for the *positive* class to 0.8: